sagarpathak0/Think-bot-steve/README.md

-# SteveRLBot (Think-Bot)
+# Think-Bot (SteveRLBot)

-SteveRLBot is a modular, voice-activated AI assistant and reinforcement learning (RL) agent.
-It combines computer vision, conversational AI, memory, multilingual support, and a DQN-based RL agent in a grid world.
-The codebase is organized for easy extension and maintenance.
+Think-Bot (SteveRLBot) is a modular, voice-activated AI assistant and reinforcement learning (RL) agent.
+It features a modern cyberpunk dashboard, conversational AI, persistent memory, device/robot control, computer vision, and a DQN-based RL agent.
+The codebase is organized for easy extension and deployment.

 ---